*The College reserves the right not to offer a program when there is insufficient number of registrations or a lack of funding.

 In order to graduate, you will need to complete a 495-hour work placement.

-As a Bilingual Office Administration student, you will become eligible to start a full-time placement as of June 9, 2020, once you have passed all your courses.
-Placements are credited and may or may not be paid.
+As a Bilingual Office Administration student, you will become eligible to start a full-time placement as of May 26, 2022, once you have passed all your courses.
+Placements are credited and may or may not be paid

 The College facilitates your search for placement.
 Each year, the details of the process are addressed in the 'Orientation to the Workplace' course.